 After 20 minutes of inactivity in the administrative interface, you are required to log in again.
-You can adjust this setting and specify the number of items displayed per page through the Web Config page.
+You can adjust this setting and specify the number of items displayed per page through the Web Application option of the Configuration menu.

-1 From the Administration menu, select Web Interface Configuration.
+1 From the Configuration menu, select Web Application.

-- 2 In the Grid Page Size field, specify the number of entries you want displayed. - 3 In the Authentication Timeout field, specify the minutes of inactivity before you will need to log in again. - 4 Click Apply. - 5 When you are notified that the Web interface configuration was saved, click OK.
+- 2 In the Grid Page Size field, specify the number of entries you want displayed. - 3 In the Authentication Timeout field, specify the minutes of inactivity before you will need to log in again.

+- 4 Click Apply. - 5 When you are notified that the Web interface configuration was saved, click OK.